saleae/serial-analyzer/README.md

 ## Getting Started

-The following documentation describes getting this analyzer building locally.
-For more detailed information about the Analyzer SDK, debugging, CI build, and more, checkout the readme from the Sample Analyzer repository:
+The following documentation describes how to build this analyzer locally.
+For more detailed information about the Analyzer SDK, debugging, CI builds, and more, check out the readme in the Sample Analyzer repository.

 https://github.com/saleae/SampleAnalyzer